-- 4.1.2 Hertfordshire County Council Highway Authority: [Objection] - 4.1.2.1 Interim Response 08.10.2020 [Further information/amendments requested]
+4.1.2 Hertfordshire County Council - Highway Authority: [No objection subject to conditions]

+4.1.2.1 Interim Response 08.10.2020 [Further information/amendments requested]

 The proposals comprise of the construction of 160 residential dwellings on land at Killingdown Farm, Little Green Lane, Croxley Green.
 Little Green Lane borders the western and northern boundaries of the site and is designated as an unclassified local access road, subject to a speed limit of 30mph and is highway maintainable at public expense.
 Public footpath Croxley Green 013 runs adjacent to the eastern and south-eastern boundary of the site.
 The proposals are on allocated housing site H(10).